-You have probably noticed, in your research about this breed, that there are many different types of German shepherd dogs.
-Unlike some breeds that seem to have a very homogeneous body style, coloration, and personality amongst their pure bred set, pure bred German shepherds come in many different sizes, colors, coloration patterns, and body styles.
-For training, food and german shepherd health information also visit germanshepherdlife.com.
+You have probably noticed during your research about this breed that there are many different types of German Shepherd dogs (sometimes called Alsatian or abbreviated GSD).
+Unlike some breeds that seem to have a very homogeneous body style, coloration, and personality amongst their purebred set, purebred German Shepherds come in many different sizes, colors, coloration patterns, and body styles.

-While these are all considered German shepherds, each is its own “line.”
-These lines usually indicate the heritage of the dog, and the differences between the types of German shepherds usually stems from how these dogs were bred and for what purpose these dogs were bred.
+While these are all considered the same breed, each is its own “line.”
+These lines usually indicate the heritage of the dog, and the differences between the types of German Shepherds usually stem from how these dogs were bred and for what purpose these dogs were bred.
 While there are technically seven different lines, there are only two general lines: show lines and working lines.

 Show lines, from America, Canada, and West Germany (just Germany now), were bred for body type, color, and coloration pattern over healthy and personality, while working lines are more typically bred for personality and health, instead of to achieve a specific “look.”